Get the FREE one-click dictionary software for Windows

 Sounds like: resistors, resi, rest

-Derived forms: rests, resting, rested
+Derived forms: rested, resting, rests

-See also: lean against, repose on
+See also: build upon, lean against

-Type of: attach to, be, break, component, component part, constituent, death, inaction, inactiveness, inactivity, inhere in, intermission, intermit, interruption, lay, musical notation, part, pause, place, portion, pose, position, put, recline, recumb [rare], repose, set, sit, sit down, support, suspension
+Type of: act, attach to, be, break, component, component part, constituent, death, inaction, inactiveness, inactivity, inhere in, intermission, intermit, interruption, lay, move, musical notation, part, pause, place, portion, pose, position, put, recline, recumb [rare], repose, set, sit, sit down, support, suspension

-Antonym: move
+Antonym: change

-Encyclopedia: Rest, Virginia
+Encyclopedia: Rest, VA